Help prevent someone you know from becoming a terrorist or supporting terrorism by referring them to our radicalisation support programme.

 - Use of 'them and us' language.

-If you’re concerned someone you know is at risk of being radicalised, complete the form below and email it to us using the details on the form.
+If you’re concerned someone you know is at risk of being radicalised, complete the referral form and email it to us using the details on the form.

 To refer someone:

-- If the person at risk is under 18, you may wish to speak to their parents before referring, but you don’t have to.
+- If the person at risk is under 18, you may wish to speak to their parents before referring, but you do not have to.

 The Channel Panel will help the person you refer by: